AnnaMariaL/DengueSim/README.md

   - `main.cpp` driver
 - build and compilation infrastructure (`CMakeLists.txt`)

-The repository also includes `.xcodeproj` files that allow opening and building the project in **Xcode**.
-These `.xcodeproj` files were **only used during development** for convenience.
-They are **not required** to compile or run DengueSim.
-The recommended cross-platform method is to use **CMake**, which is compatible with macOS, Linux, and Windows.

 ### Conceptual overview of the IBM

 DengueSim simulates the spread of a disease with lasting immunity in a human population.
-A detailed IBM description, motivated by the Overview, Design concepts, and Details (ODD) protocol for describing IMBs (Grimm *et al.* 2006), can be found in the [preprint](https://www.medrxiv.org/content/10.1101/2024.11.28.24318136v2).
+A detailed IBM description can be found in the [preprint](https://www.medrxiv.org/content/10.1101/2024.11.28.24318136v2).

 In brief:

 - DengueSim simulates **individuals (humans)** that move among **locations**
 - **locations** belong to **social groups**; the clustering into **social groups** influences individual movement patterns
-- transmission and movement events are probabilistic, using GSL random number generators
+- transmission and movement events are probabilistic, using random number generation provided by the GNU Scientific Library (GSL)
-- the IBM allows for exploration of how seasonality, human movement, and social structure shape population-level epidemic dynamics.
+- the IBM allows for exploration of how seasonality, human movement, and social structure shape population-level epidemic dynamics

 ---